eelitedesire/carbonoz_solarautopilot/README.md

 Follow these steps to install the add-on:

 1. Navigate to the Home Assistant Add-on Store.
-2. Click on the three dots in the top right corner and select "Repositories".
-3. Add the URL of this repository: `https://github.com/eelitedesire/carbonoz_solarautopilot`
-4. Find the "Carbonoz SolarAutopilot" add-on in the list and click on it.
+2. Find the "Carbonoz SolarAutopilot" add-on in the list and click on it.
-5. Click on "Install".
+3. Click on "Install".

 ## Configuration